ise8912/Power-BI/Home.md

-Few links to get you started.
-If you are new to this, we recommend that you read these in order.
+Here are a few links to get you started.
+If you are new to Powerbi-visuals, we recommend that you read these in order.

 ### Writing new visuals
 1. [IVisual Introduction](https://github.com/Microsoft/PowerBI-visuals/wiki/IVisual-Introduction)